 - applying a cold compress or ice to the affected area

-If any of the symptoms worsen or persist over time, a person should contact a doctor.
+If symptoms worsen or persist over time, a person should contact a doctor.

 People having an allergic reaction to a bee sting should seek medical attention immediately.

 Depending on the severity of the allergic reaction, a doctor may inject emergency epinephrine.
 They may also prescribe topical steroids, oral steroids, or both.

 However, if the sting causes breathing difficulties or swelling in the mouth and throat, a person

 A doctor injects small doses of the venom at regular intervals over 3–5 years.
 After a while, a person’s body gets used to the venom and does not react as strongly.

 This treatment can help people with existing bee sting allergies.

 Learn more about allergen-specific immunotherapy.